 boutique acupuncture [boo-teek ack-yoo-punk-sure] noun.
 Refers to “standard”, private, or “conventional” treatments [More on this topic from POCA]

 meridian [mer-id-eee-ann] noun.
-A traditional oriential medicine term for each of the 20 pathways throughout the body for the flow of qi accessed through acupuncture points.
+A traditional oriental medicine term for each of the 20 pathways throughout the body for the flow of qi accessed through acupuncture points.

 mutherpunker [muhth-er-punk-er] noun.
 The term commonly used to describe the maternal variety of acupuncturists, often faced with unique challenges that only such a career/life combination could provide.
-Example scenario
+Example Sentence

 needling [nee-duh-ling] verb.
 The act of poking one’s health problems, illnesses and injuries into total oblivion.
 Example Sentence

 pediapuncture [pee-dee-uh-punk-sure] noun.
 When youngsters are exposed to community acupuncture by tagging along with a grown-up who’s receiving it, witnesses a room of peacefully slumbering napsters, and then requests to try it for themselves, thereby discovering that this is a healthcare tool which they like and will use for the rest of their lives.
 [More on this topic from POCA]